 Louis XVIII died of gangrene in 1824, when he was 69 years old, and his younger brother Charles X (the tenth) became king.
 Charles tried to get back all the power his older brother had before the French Revolution.
 He gave a lot of money to rich families whose land had been given to poor people in the Revolution.
 Charles also sent the French navy to attack Algeria.
 People got mad, and the July Revolution of the people of Paris threw Charles out in 1830.

 Now they tried having Charles’ second cousin, Louis-Philippe, as king.
 But Louis-Philippe also made the rich richer and the poor poorer.
+He tried to help Iran’s Shad Mohammed reconquer Afghanistan, but that didn’t work.
 In 1847, an economic recession made things even worse, and in 1848, which was a year of revolutions all over Europe, Louis-Philippe got thrown out too.

 The Second Republic